computations/SunStar/doc/writeup.md

 -   Initialize the tree by creating nodes for all the $N$ taxa, and connect them to a central node $t$.
--   Select a pair of nodes.
+-   Select a pair of nodes that satisfy the above criterion the "best".
 -   Join the pair of nodes to a new parent node, and connect the new parent back to the central node.
 -   Calculate distances for the three new nodes.
 -   Repeat until there are 3 nodes left connected to the central node.

-Selecting a pair to join is done by calculating a matrix $Q$, whose entries are the following
+Selecting the "best" pair to join is done by calculating a matrix $Q$, whose entries are the following

 $$Q_{a,b} = (N - 2) d(a,b) - R_a - R_b,$$